 - Does the facility provide residents with access to outside victim advocates for emotional support services related to sexual abuse by providing, posting, or otherwise making assessable mailing addresses and telephone numbers, including toll-free hotline numbers where available, of local, State, or national victim advocacy or rape crisis organizations? ⊠ Yes □ No - Does the facility provide persons detained solely for civil immigration purposes mailing addresses and telephone numbers, including toll-free hotline numbers where available of local, State, or national immigrant services agencies?
-(N/A if the facility never has persons detained solely for civil immigration purposes.) □ Yes □ No ⊠ NA - Does the facility enable reasonable communication between residents and these organizations and agencies, in as confidential a manner as possible? ⊠ Yes □ No
+(N/A if the facility never has persons detained solely for civil immigration purposes.) □ Yes □ No ⊠ NA

 Does the facility inform residents, prior to giving them access, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws?
-Second Yes
+Imes Yes □ No

-- Does the agency maintain copies of agreements or documentation showing attempts to enter into such agreements? ⊠ Yes □ No

-- Does the facility provide residents with reasonable access to parents or legal guardians? ☑ Yes □ No
+- Does the facility provide residents with reasonable and confidential access to their attorneys or other legal representation? ⊠ Yes □ No - Does the facility provide residents with reasonable access to parents or legal guardians? ☑ Yes □ No

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)